Aaron Purcell, Director, Special Collections and University Archives

 Anthony Wright de Hernandez, Community Collections Archivist

-In addition to the generous efforts of our many donors, Special Collections has a number of endowments to fund the acquisition of further materials for our collections.
+In addition to the generous efforts of our many donors, Special Collections and University Archives has a number of endowments to fund the acquisition of further materials for our collections.
 A brief description of each endowment and a link to materials in the catalog purchased with the endowment is provided below (records for processed manuscript collections will include a link to the detailed finding aid).

 In addition the endowment, Dr. Hertzer donated many of her professional papers to Special Collections between 2001 and 2014.
 The majority of these papers have been processed and a finding aid for the Ann A. Hertzler Collection is available online.